Christmas Cookie Extravaganza 2012

 Here’s another look.
 I filled another 30 buckets for our prison ministry.

 Here’s a look at the trays after John has added a strong cellophane wrap.
+We included the recipes for all the cookies so people with nut and food allergies could check the ingredients list.

 My Dessert Tables at our church’s Fine Arts and Music Gala